Built-in agent reference

 Use bullet points for clarity and add slide titles.
 Include the key figures and tables.paper2poster

-The paper2poster agent transforms papers into academic conference posters.
+The paper2poster agent converts papers into academic conference posters.

 Purpose: Create well-structured academic posters.